PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/import/configure-import.md

 [Notification pop-up](static/img/advanced-parameters-import-success-popup.png)

 After the successful importing action, the interface prompts the pop-up element, where there is a success message _Data imported
-Look at your listings to make sure it's all there as you wished._, progress bars with the procentage and numeric values of the processes - Validated and Imported - and the CTA button to perform Closing the pop-up action.
+Look at your listings to make sure it's all there as you wished._, progress bars with the percentage and numeric values of the processes - Validated and Imported - and the CTA button to perform Closing the pop-up action.

-If there is no CSV file attached to the Import submission form, the outcomming message will be prompted _Please upload a file in order to continue._
+If there is no CSV file attached to the Import submission form, the outcoming message will be prompted _Please upload a file in order to continue._

+## Multistore functionality

+Prestashop multistores maintaining the same configuration in the import page, for all the multistores and shop groups, as administrator switches them.
+All the data values from the import process in CSV will be directly transferred to the selected multistore independently.